DAF201/2022_fall_school_garbage/Logic.md

 p = F, q = F, p → q = T

 > ### Vacuous Truth
-> when the case 1 is false, no matter what is the truth value of case 2, the output is true, because we cannot make any conclusion when case 1 is false, so we assume the claim is true.
+> when the case 1 is false, no matter what is the truth value of case 2, the output is true, because we cannot make any conclusion when case 1 is false, so we assume the claim is true

 ## Converse, Contrapositive, and Inverse

-From p → q we can form new conditional statements .
+From p → q we can form new conditional statements

 q → p is the converse of p → q